jorgecarleitao/django-sphinxql/docs/indexes.rst

     Fields are then mapped to a `search field`_ or an `attribute`_ of Sphinx:

-    * attributes can be used to filter and order the results (see :meth:`~sphinxql.query.SearchQuerySet.search_filter` and :meth:`~sphinxql.query.SearchQuerySet.search_order_by`).
+    * search fields are indexed for text search, and thus are used for textual searches with :meth:`~sphinxql.query.SearchQuerySet.search`.

-    * search fields are indexed for text search, and thus can be used for textual searches with :meth:`~sphinxql.query.SearchQuerySet.search`.
+    * attributes are used to filter and order the search results (see :meth:`~sphinxql.query.SearchQuerySet.search_filter` and :meth:`~sphinxql.query.SearchQuerySet.search_order_by`).
+They cannot be used in textual search.

-    The following fields are currently implemented in Django-SphinxQL:
+    The following fields are implemented in Django-SphinxQL:

     * ``Text``: a search field (Sphinx equivalent ``sql_field_string``).
     * ``String``: (non-indexed) attribute for strings (``sql_attr_string``).